Yermo/rich_textarea/README.md

 ### Status of the Code

-This is a first ALPHA release.
+This is a first *ALPHA* release, codenamed 'IS THAT ALL?".
 I have tested this in Chrome, FireFox and MSIE 9 and it seems to work.
 I will test in Safari soon.

 All the effort has gone into simply making the beast work more or less.
 No effort has been put into efficiency or packaging at this time.